-On my Ask Kochie Facebook Live session last week I had a question from a loving mother wanting to help her son buy their first property by going guarantor on the son’s mortgage.
+On one of my Ask Kochie Facebook Live sessions I had a question from a loving mother wanting to help her child buy their first property by going guarantor on the son’s mortgage.

 It is a really nice sentiment and something a lot of parents do to help.

 BUT… be careful about being guarantor for anyone.

 Going guarantor sends a shiver down my spine at the best of times.
 I have come across hundreds of examples where the very best of intentions in going guarantor has led to financial disaster and emotional heartache.
 It’s something that you don’t wish on anyone because not only do people lose their house but, inevitably, it tears their family apart.

 More on this: The perils of going guarantor

 Harsh, but true

 Taking responsibility for your own debts is one thing… taking responsibility for someone else’s debts can be just plain stupid.
 I don’t mean to be harsh but it just isn’t worth the heartache.